Cultural Anthropology, an introductory course

 Are there particular resources helpful for thinking about things in the field of anthropology?

 Print and video materials produced by National Geographic are very user-friendly resources.
 Museums that focus on cultures are also excellent.
-Here in Oklahoma, for instance, we have good Native American tribal museums as well as the the National Cowboy and Western Heritage Museum that details the life of cattle raisers.
-In Haiti, there are two small, but good anthropological museums which missionaries have put together and maintain.
+Here in Oklahoma, for instance, we have good Native American tribal museums as well as the National Cowboy and Western Heritage Museum that details the life of cattle raisers.
+In Haiti, there are two small, but good anthropological museums that missionaries have founded and maintain.

 Most courses at SNU contain a writing component.